JuliaLang/www.julialang.org/packages/index.md

 # Julia Packages

-The Julia ecosystem contains over 3000 packages which means finding the right package can be a challenge.
+The Julia ecosystem contains over 4,000 packages that are registered in the [General registry](https://github.com/JuliaRegistries/General), which means that finding the right package can be a challenge.
 Fortunately, there are services that can help navigate the ecosystem, including:

 @@tight-list
 * [JuliaHub](https://juliahub.com) — a [Julia Computing](https://juliacomputing.com) service that includes search of all registered open source package documentation, code search, and navigation by tags/keywords.
 It is powered by [Julia Team](https://juliacomputing.com/products/juliateam).